Base Map for Supply and Waste Utility Companies

 ITS Utility Base Map

-The base map for supply and waste utility companies consists of a data model that depicts base map data of utility companies in a structure that is suited for sector-specific applications.
+The base map for supply and waste utility companies consists of a data model that depicts utility companies in a structure that is suited for sector-specific applications.
 This means, for example, that all feature classes include a field for remarks/comments and directly display object information instead of using a key.
 Furthermore, geometry fields used for large- or small-scale maps can be differentiated.
 The term “ITS Utility Base Map” is intentionally used as it is aimed at supply and waste companies.
 It is abbreviated as ITS UBM.

 Unlike official cadastral data, the ITS Utility Base Map also includes information such as postal code districts, master districts and customer centres.
-However, information individually documented by utility companies such as substations, hydrants and cable marking stones are not incorporated.
+However, information individually documented by utility companies such as substations, hydrants and cable marking stones are not included.
 Additional feature classes for special supply and waste information can be integrated using the ITS product Simple Network Model.

 General Compartment Identification

 The ITS base map has a modular architecture, meaning that not all feature classes are installed within the application if the customer only requires specific feature classes.
 The solution works without applying Smallworld GIS extensions and sector-specific applications.
-The installation follows the standard procedure with a step-by-step Smallworld GIS module dialogue.
+The installation method follows a standard procedure with a step-by-step Smallworld GIS module dialogue.